FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 Why don't we make a function that you can call from anywhere and does the following:

 * Go to any project (even get it off GitHub first) and set up its virtual environment
-* Set up VSCode to use the environment (and even testing if you want) and open the project for you
+* Set up VSCode to use the environment and open the project for you

 This sounds a bit better, but more complicated... and it kind of is, but not too much!